JAMB 2025 UTME/DE Registration Form Instructions and Guidelines

 3. Provide qualification with grades and dates, if not awaiting result

 5. Provide O/L and or A/L grades are to be provided by candidates.
 Candidates who are awaiting results should supply (upload) the results online on CAPS (JAMB) as soon as they are available on JAMB’s portal.
 No recommendations from any Institution will be considered by JAMB if the candidate has not uploaded his/her result on the portal of JAMB.
-No institution is allowed to take a new picture/photograph, biometrics or require any other upload of the result.
-All results are downloadable by institutions from the board’s website (and the download is tracked to avoid abuse)
+No institution is allowed to take a new picture/photograph, or biometrics or require any other upload of the result.
+All results are downloadable by institutions from the board’s website (and the download is tracked to avoid abuse).

-6. Provide UTME subjects and choice of examination town(s) for optional Mock examination and Unified Tertiary Matriculation Examination (UTME) (actual examination)
+6. Provide UTME subjects and choice of examination town(s) for optional Mock examination and Unified Tertiary Matriculation Examination (UTME) (actual examination).

-7. Review entries and confirm correctness
+7. Review entries and confirm correctness.

 Blind Candidates